Mentorflare: The Do’s & Dont’s of Grad School

 So instead of walking folks through logic games I'll tell you about a little tip for how to make the most of your status as a student.

-There are a few things more powerful than starting off an email with hi I'm a student can you help me out.
+There are a few things more powerful than starting off an email with hi I'm a student can you help me out?

 Few people will say no to wanting to help out someone especially who goes to the same school.

-So I actually played a game I called the LinkedIn challenge when I was an undergrad and whenever I went to a new city I scrolled down my LinkedIn connections and looked for anyone who also went to the University of Oregon and if I thought they were interesting I said hi I'm a duck you want to get coffee and probably 80 percent of the time the answer was yes and so by virtue of just going out and meeting as many people as possible I got to better understand how they ended up where the heck they are and through those conversations really began to think more thoroughly about my own kind of personal narrative that Aditi was talking to where when you hear other people talk about where the heck their story came from and why they pursued that career path you'll be better able and better practiced to say this is who I am this is what I've done and this is where I want to go and schools will find that really compelling and convincing.
+And through those conversations really began to think more thoroughly about my own kind of personal narrative that Aditi was talking to where when you hear other people talk about where the heck their story came from and why they pursued that career path you'll be better able and better practice to say this is who I am this is what I've done and this is where I want to go.

-And you'll probably get a free coffee.
-Great awesome so I think that we can now transition into the Q&A section of the session so before this I reached out to about 1500 students and asked them to submit questions to our six speakers ranging from anything about grad school or the application process so I think we can go ahead and get started.
+So before this I reached out to about 1500 students and asked them to submit questions to our six speakers ranging from anything about grad school or the application process.

+So I think we can go ahead and get started.
 So the first question is it more important to balance coursework with extracurriculars or is it better to just take as many courses as possible?

-So I can hop in and answer this because I did a lot undergrad I'm also assuming that this person is asking specifically about undergrad so that's how I'm going to answer this question.
+I'm also assuming that this person is asking specifically about undergrad so that's how I'm going to answer this question.

-So one of the really hard truths I think about applying to grad school is that a lot of other really smart people are applying and so you can't necessarily just rely on your hard stats to get you into good schools like your GPA and your GRE or your LSAT or whatever the test is that you're taking really matter but your experiences outside the classroom could really be that deciding factor for an admissions team who's looking at two applications that have similar hard numbers on them.
+So one of the really hard truths I think about applying to grad school is that a lot of other really smart people are applying and so you can't necessarily just rely on your hard stats to get you into good schools.

-I like I said earlier I did a ton in undergrad.
+Like I said earlier I did a ton in undergrad.

 I was the captain of my school's club soccer team.
 I was an editor for our foreign affairs magazine where I got to interview really cool people like Adam Schiff and Steve Mnuchin.

 I was in the line dancing club.
 I tutored athletes.
 I studied abroad in Rome.